carj/asset-search/README.md

 # asset-search

 Generate a XLS report of all assets and folders in a Preservica system using the search API.
+This is not actually a list of files, since an asset may contain multiple files in multiple representations.

 Query Preservica v6 for assets using the search API You need a python 3 runtime to run the script.